Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 You can simply mix it with water and spray it on surfaces if you need a fast solution, although it will wear off after one to two months.

-When you stain or paint the wood, be sure to mix in NBS-30 and make it part of the last application for maximum effect.
+When you stain or paint the wood, be sure to mix in NBS-30 properly by using a stir stick and make it part of the last application for maximum effect.

 Oil-based products are the best and you can mix one pint for every five gallons of finish.